 What does the Detail Devil edit?

-Whether your paper needs a light touch to add shine or a heavier hand to improve flow, contact the Detail Devil to see how she can help.
+Whether your paper needs a light touch to add shine or a heavier hand to improve flow, contact me to see how I can help.

 What services do you offer?

-The following services have been carefully designed with your needs in mind.
+After years of working with academic researchers, I’ve carefully designed the following services with your needs in mind.
 The Editing Services page has full details of each option.

 ~> Option 1 (copyedit, one pass)